-The University contracts with a pest control company to provide service to control insects and rodents.
+St. Andrews contracts with a pest control company to provide service to control insects and rodents.
 Service is requested by submitting a work order through your RA or RD to Physical Plant.
-If it is found that unsealed food, excessive trash or improper storage of belongings has led to extra treatment, the resident(s) may be charged the total cost incurred by the University.
+If it is found that unsealed food, excessive trash or improper storage of belongings has led to extra treatment, the resident(s) may be charged the total cost incurred by St. Andrews.